Community Service Projects

 Operation Baby Love

-Baby quilts are made for military families at Joint Base Lewis-McChord, where they are delivered to the New Parent Support Center, the 17th Field Artillery Brigade (Thunderbolt Brigade), and Fisher House.
+Baby quilts are made for military families at Joint Base Lewis-McChord, where they are delivered to the New Parent Support Center and Fisher House.

 Christmas Stocking Project